unrealwork/atsd-use-cases/USVisa/README.md

 | Costa Rica          | 35449.0   | 58139.0    | 64.0               | 4.6     |
 ```

-Total revenue for travel visas (in millions of USD) for the state department at $160 per visa from 1997 to 2015:
+Total revenue for travel visas (in millions of USD) for the state department at $160 per visa from 1997 to 2015.
+Revenue from visas has more than doubled, from **$491.3 million**
+in 1997 to **$1.152 billion** in 2015.

 ```sql
 SELECT date_format(time, 'yyyy') AS "year", sum(value) * 160 / power(10, 6) AS "Visa Fees, $M"